pauladanielafarias/cheat_sheets/README.md

 # :memo: Cheat Sheets
-### Conjunto de Cheat Sheets que ayudan en distintos tópicos, creadas por Paula Farias.
+### Conjunto de Cheat Sheets que ayudan en distintos tópicos.
 - Se pueden ver online o descargarlas en PDF.
 - Algunas están en español y otras en inglés.

-#### A set of Cheat Sheets that help on different topics, created by Paula Farias.
+#### A set of Cheat Sheets that help on different topics.
 - They can be viewed online or download them in PDF.
 - Some of them are in Spanish and others in English.